 3. Collect Email Addresses

-The power of an email list is often overlooked.
+The power of an email list is often overlooked and should be included in your marketing plan.
 It may seem quaint to some, with direct messages and texts being the preferred way to communicate.
-However, if you’re in the business of marketing, email is king.
+However, if you’re in the business of digital marketing, email is king.

 There are many different free email list managers that will help you with this.
 Sign-up for one and put it to use.
 Collect emails at any point of fan interaction.
 You can use download gates that require fans to enter their email before downloading your music.